Financial-Times/o-chat/README.md

 ```

 ###### render
-<strong>This method is used internally, but its behavior can be overridden if desired.</strong> This method is responsible to render the UI using the comments available as a parameter.
+**This method is used internally, but its behavior can be overridden if desired.** This method is responsible to render the UI using the comments available as a parameter.
 The second parameter is a callback, which should be called when the UI is rendered.

 ```javascript
 widget.render(comments, callback) {